Crossing the Las Tablillas/Los Chiles Border from Nicaragua to Costa Rica

 Hell, their database is obviously not linked, as the details should be on the system.
 But no. They seem to like making things more complicated than needed in Nicaragua.

-After 1 hour, I am stamped out:
+After an hour, I am stamped out:

 You get your bags scanned.
 Walk through No Man’s Land to the Costa Rican border.
 Right before the border, you give the customs declaration form to the officer in the little hut seen here.